hi-digital/pdf-generator/README.md

    composer require hidigital/hi-pdf-generator
    ```

 2. In the Control Panel, go to Settings → Plugins and click the “Install” button for HI PDF Generator.
+Or type in the console command.

 ## HI PDF Generator Overview